MarcinSzyc/NewBlog/README.md

 ### Prerequisites

-Aplication run on Ruby 2.3.3p222 and 5.1.6.
+Aplication run on Ruby 2.3.3p222 and Rails 5.1.6.
 I have added following GEMS:

 * Devise - for authentication.
 I used login view only but it gives uniqure view and access to specific parts of the application.
 * Bootstrap - for styling and navbar.
 I used also styles related to buttons.